temporalio/documentation/docs-src/concepts/what-is-an-update.md

 You can think of an Update as a synchronous, blocking call that could replace both a Signal and a Query.
 An update is:

-- A Signal with a response
+- A Signal that can return a value, and has lower overhead and latency
-- A Query that can change state
+- A Query that can mutate workflow state
-- The logical model of a Signal with the overhead and latency of a Query

 The Workflow must have a function to handle the Update.
-Unlike a [Signal](/concepts/what-is-a-signal) handler, the Update handler function can return a value to the caller.
+The Update handler can mutate workflow state (like a [Signal](/concepts/what-is-a-signal) but unlike a [Query](/concepts/what-is-a-query)) and return a value to the caller (like a Query but unlike a Signal).
-The Update handler listens for Updates by the Update's name.
+Like every bit of code in a Workflow, Update handlers must be [deterministic](/concepts/what-is-a-workflow-definition#deterministic-constraints).
+However, they may use all the available Workflow features, such as executing Activities and child Workflows, and waiting on timers/conditions.

 When there is the potential for multiple Updates to cause a duplication problem, Temporal recommends adding idempotency logic to your Update handler that checks for duplicates.